The Fall Guy

 I’m Alex – I hate Multiple Sclerosis

-Hello I’m Alex Green, I live in Leatherhead, England and as the title suggests – I have Multiple Sclerosis – and hate how it’s ruining my life.
+Hello, I’m Alex Green.
+I live in Leatherhead, England, and as the title suggests – I have Multiple Sclerosis.
+And I hate how it’s ruining my life.

-I’ve been planning to go and see Dr. Fedorenko in Moscow to receive pioneering HSCT stem cell treatment to combat/stop/cure this cruel condition.
-It will involve a sharp dose of chemotherapy to wipe out my immune system, which has been attacking my nervous system, stopping the nerves from functioning properly, causing me a whole host of physical problems.
-Then putting my own stem cells back in place to form a whole new immune system, one without the mindset to inflict unnecessary damage.
+I’ve been planning to go to Moscow to see Dr. Fedorenko for pioneering HSCT stem cell treatment to combat, stop, or even cure this cruel condition.
+The process involves a sharp dose of chemotherapy to wipe out my faulty immune system – the one that’s been attacking my nervous system and stopping my nerves from functioning properly, causing a whole host of physical problems.
+Then, my own stem cells will be put back in place to build a brand-new immune system – one that doesn’t have the mindset to inflict unnecessary damage.

-I used to play sports regularly, enjoy walks and general days out.
-Something largely taken away from me.
-I can’t run, now struggle to walk and a day out can often be more stress than it is fun.
-I believe that I’m a prime candidate for this treatment and I’m hopeful of making a good recovery.
-Hoping to walk properly and unaided again, lose the debilitating fatigue I suffer, and even kick a football again.
+I used to play sports regularly, enjoy long walks, and love simple days out.
+That’s largely been taken away from me.
+I can’t run, I struggle to walk, and a day out is often more stress than fun.
+But I believe I’m a prime candidate for this treatment, and I’m hopeful of making a good recovery.
+I hope to walk properly and unaided again, lose the debilitating fatigue I suffer from, and – most of all – kick a football again.
 That’s my dream.
-None of this is guaranteed, but possible.
+None of this is guaranteed, but it’s possible.

 Subscribe on YouTube – The Palm Off